-Based upon the level of success in meeting the stated performance objectives described above, the Compensation Committee recommended to the Board, and the Board approved, an incentive bonus for Alexander Tokman of \$236,500.
-The Compensation Committee awarded Jeff Wilson, Thomas Walker, Sridhar Madhavan and Ian Brown bonuses of \$86,700, \$97,200, \$84,000 and \$74,800, respectively.
-With respect to the Chief Executive Officer, the Compensation Committee recommended to the Board, and the Board approved, and with respect to each of the other executive officers, the Compensation Committee approved, paying one-half of the incentive bonus in cash with the remaining half to be paid in additional stock option awards in an amount equal to one-half of the incentive bonus divided by the value of the stock option, determined for this purpose to be \$1.72.
-The exercise price of the options was the closing market price of the Company's common stock on the Nasdaq Global Market on the grant date.
+Using its discretionary authority, the Compensation Committee recommended to the Board, and the Board approved, an incentive bonus for Alexander Tokman of \$245,700.
+The Compensation Committee awarded Jeff Wilson, Thomas Walker and Sridhar Madhavan bonuses of \$81,600, \$91,700 and \$81,000, respectively.
+The Chief Executive Officer awarded Ian Brown a bonus of \$36,000.
+Due to poor economic conditions and in order to reduce the cash needs of the Company, with respect to the Chief Executive Officer, the Compensation Committee recommended to the Board, and the Board approved, paying 54% of the incentive bonus in cash with the remainder paid in stock options.
+With respect to each of the other executive officers as well as Mr. Brown, the Compensation Committee approved, paying the incentive bonus half in cash and the other half in stock options.
+The options were valued for this purpose at \$2.40 per option and had an exercise price equal to the closing market price of the Company's common stock on the NASDAQ Global Market on the grant date.
 The options were fully vested upon grant with a ten year term.

 Equity Awards.
 The Compensation Committee believes that equity participation is a key component of the Company's executive compensation program.
 Equity awards are designed to attract and retain executive officers and to motivate them to enhance shareholder value by aligning the financial interests of executive officers with those of shareholders.
-Each year the Committee reviews the size and composition of the equity grants to ensure that they are aligned with the Company's compensation philosophy of compensating executives at the median of the peer group.
-Similar to base salary, a review of equity award levels is conducted to ensure that a named executive officer's equity compensation comports with the Company's peer group.
+Each year the Compensation Committee reviews the size and composition of the equity grants to ensure that they are aligned with the Company's compensation philosophy of compensating executives at the median of the Company's peer group.
+Similar to base salary, a review of equity award levels is conducted to ensure that a named executive officer's equity compensation comports with the Compensation Committee's overall philosophy and objectives and is competitive with the Company's peer group.

-Stock options and restricted stock awarded to the named executive officers in 2007 were granted under, and subject to, the 2006 Incentive Plan.
+Stock options and restricted stock units awarded to the named executive officers in 2009 were granted under, and subject to, the 2006 Incentive Plan.
 The stock options typically vest 25% upon the first anniversary of the date of grant and 25% upon each subsequent anniversary.
 The option awards expire 10 years from the date of grant, and optionees who terminate their service after vesting have a limited time to exercise their options (typically three to twelve months).
-The options also contain a provision for acceleration of exercisability of all unvested options in the event of a change in control of the Company.
-The restricted stock has three-year cliff vesting, which is tied to continued employment.
-The exercise price of the options is the closing sale price of the Company's common stock on the Nasdaq Global Market on the date of the grant.
+The options also contain a provision for acceleration of exercisability of all unvested options in the event of a change in control of the Company that does not result in an assumption, substitution or pay off of such awards by the acquiring company.
+The restricted stock units have three-year cliff vesting, which is tied to continued employment.
+The exercise price of the options is the closing sale price of the Company's common stock on the NASDAQ Global Market on the date of the grant.

 The Compensation Committee's practice is to make annual equity awards as part of its overall philosophy of performance-based compensation.
-Restricted stock and stock options are awarded by the Compensation Committee to executive officers based on a philosophy of providing equity incentives at the median of the peer group.
-In 2007, the value of the long-term incentive award was split 70% stock options and 30% restricted stock.
+Restricted stock units and stock options are awarded by the Compensation Committee to executive officers based on a philosophy of providing equity incentives at the median of the Company's peer group.
+In 2009, the value of the long-term incentive award was split 70% stock options and 30% restricted stock units.